-If you are horrified to find out how easy it is to reset a windows password you are in for a treat.
+If you are horrified to find out how easy it is to reset a Windows password you are in for a treat.
 To reset Linux root password you don’t even need a live distro.
 Going with “if you have physical access to a computer all bets are off“ philosophy.
-Resetting Linux root password is as easy as they come.
+Resetting the Linux root password is as easy as they come.

 Once you boot in to the recovery mode you will get a prompt with recovery options.
 Chose

 root Drop to root shell prompt.
 2 minutes in and you already have root access to the box.
 Scary huh?